 2. Online Juror

-The nitty-gritty: Online companies such as ejury.com, onlineverdict.com and jurytest.com will pay you to sit on mock juries to give attorneys and other jury consultants feedback on cases they're working on.
+The nitty-gritty: Online companies such as eJury, OnlineVerdict and JuryTest will pay you to sit on mock juries to give attorneys and other jury consultants feedback on cases.
 Think of these as virtual focus groups.
 To sign up with online jury companies, you fill out an online questionnaire.
-When a lawyer needs an online juror that matches your demographics, you're contacted via e-mail.
+When a lawyer needs an online juror that matches your demographics, you're contacted via email.

 The number of cases you may be asked to review will vary depending on the number of attorneys in your area who are using this service.
-Most companies will only have occasional work for you, so sign up for a few.
+Most companies will have only occasional work for you, so sign up for a few.
 Be sure to read all the disclaimers and details.